 4.5 The Town Council’s internal audit working group shall undertake routine reviews of the council’s internal controls as per the terms of reference in Annex 3.

 5.1 The Council’s banking arrangements shall be made by the RFO and approved by the Finance Committee.
 They shall be reviewed following each ordinary elections.

-5.2 A payment scheduled shall be prepared by the RFO and sent by e-mail to members of the Finance Committee for review.
+5.2 A payment schedule shall be prepared by the RFO and sent by e-mail to members of the Finance Committee for review.
 The RFO shall respond to any queries raised in respect of any payments and, subject to the agreement of the Chairman of the Finance Committee, shall approve payments to be made.
-The payment scheduled shall be signed by two signatories for record and presented for information to the next meeting of the Town Council.
+Approved schedules shall be presented for information to the next meeting of the Town Council.

-5.3 Cheques and BACS transfer schedules drawn on the bank account in accordance with the schedule referred to in paragraph 5.2 or in accordance with paragraph 6.4, shall be signed by any two of the signatories to the bank accounts.
+5.3 Cheques and BACs payments drawn on the bank account in accordance with the schedule referred to in paragraph 5.2 or in accordance with paragraph 6.4 shall be signed/authorised by any two of the signatories to the bank accounts.
 Council shall appoint four signatories annually.